SOS-Hermann Gmeiner International College

 SOS-Hermann Gmeiner International College (locally called HGIC) is a school in Tema, Ghana.
-It is a selective preparatory college that educates students from across Africa as well as from America, Europe, and Asia.
+It is a selective preparatory college that educates students from across Africa as well as from North America, Europe, and Asia.

-With a Pan-African mission and philosophy, the school prepares young leaders who go on to top universities around the globe; with recent alumni going on to Yale, Harvard, Dartmouth, Stanford, MIT, University of Edinburgh, University of British Columbia, and the University of Cape Town.
+With a Pan-African mission and philosophy, the school prepares young leaders who go on to top universities around the globe; with recent alumni going on to Princeton, Yale, Harvard, Dartmouth, Stanford, MIT, University of Edinburgh, University of British Columbia, University of Cape Town, and many more.

-The school was established in 1990 as a project of SOS Kinderdorf to educate the most academically promising students growing up in SOS-Children's Villages across the continent of Africa These countries include: Zimbabwe, Zambia, Kenya, Tanzania, Rwanda, Burundi, Uganda, Swaziland, Lesotho, Nigeria and Sierra Leone.
+The school was established in 1990 as a project of SOS Kinderdorf to educate the most academically promising students growing up in SOS-Children's Villages across the continent of Africa.
+These countries include: Zimbabwe, Zambia, Kenya, Tanzania, Rwanda, Burundi, Uganda, Eswatini, Lesotho, Nigeria and Sierra Leone.
 Alongside the students from the SOS Children's Villages, the school also educates top students who apply from Ghana, and neighboring countries.
 In total, the school has about 360 students representing 24 nationalities with nearly 40% of students coming from the SOS Children's Villages.
 It is also considered one of the best schools in Ghana when it comes to the senior high school level.